-• Overwrite existing resources without warning-Determines whether importing a resource overwrite a resource that already exists in the workspace.
-If this option is off, you will be resource is overwritten, in which case you can overwrite the resource, skip it, or cancel the contract of prompted before a given
+• Overwrite existing resources without warning-Determines whether importing a resource should silently overwrite a resource that already exists in the workspace.
+If this option is off, you will be prompted before a given resource is overwritten, in which case you can overwrite the resource, skip it, or cancel the import.